gboeing/osmnx/tests/README.md

 bash ./tests/packaging.sh
 ```

 This will tag the repository with the new version number, upload the PyPI distribution, and update the conda-forge feedstock.
 Then, open a pull request at the [feedstock](https://github.com/conda-forge/osmnx-feedstock) to release on conda-forge.
-Finally, when the new version is available on conda-forge, update the [Docker image](../environments/docker) and the [OSMnx Examples](https://github.com/gboeing/osmnx-examples) gallery to use the new version.
+Finally, when the new version is available on conda-forge, update the [Docker image](../environments/docker) and the OSMnx [Examples Gallery](https://github.com/gboeing/osmnx-examples) to use the new version.